nearspacelabs/stac-client-python/README.md

 import tempfile
-from IPython.display import Image, display from datetime import datetime, date
+from IPython.display import Image, display from datetime import datetime, date from nsl.stac import StacRequest, GeometryData, SpatialReferenceData, enum from nsl.stac.utils import pb_timestampfield, download_asset from nsl.stac.client import NSLClient
-# the StacRequest is a protobuf message for making filter queries for data
-from epl.protobuf.stac_pb2 import StacRequest
-# GeometryData is a protobuf container for GIS geometry information
-from epl.protobuf.geometry_pb2 import GeometryData, SpatialReferenceData
-# TimestampField is a query field that allows for making sql-like queries for information
-# GT_OR_EQ is an enum that means greater than or equal to the value in the query field
-from epl.protobuf.query_pb2 import GT_OR_EQ
-from nsl.stac.utils import pb_timestampfield, download_asset

 # the client package stubs out a little bit of the gRPC connection code
-from nsl.stac.client import NSLClient
 # get a client interface to the gRPC channel.
 This client singleton is threadsafe
 client = NSLClient()

 # our area of interest will be the coordinates of the Austin, Texas capital building
 austin_capital_wkt = "POINT(-97.7430600 30.2671500)"
+# GeometryData is a protobuf container for GIS geometry information
 geometry_data = GeometryData(wkt=austin_capital_wkt, sr=SpatialReferenceData(wkid=4326))

+# TimestampField is a query field that allows for making sql-like queries for information
+# GT_OR_EQ is an enum that means greater than or equal to the value in the query field
 # Query data from August 1, 2019
-time_filter = pb_timestampfield(value=date(2019, 8, 1), rel_type=GT_OR_EQ)
+time_filter = pb_timestampfield(value=date(2019, 8, 1), rel_type=enum.GT_OR_EQ)

+# the StacRequest is a protobuf message for making filter queries for data
 # This search looks for any type of imagery hosted in the STAC service that intersects the austin capital
 # area of interest and was observed on or after the 1st of August
 stac_request = StacRequest(datetime=time_filter, geometry=geometry_data)